 Auth0 provides database connections to authenticate users with an email/username and password.
 These credentials are securely stored in the Auth0 user store or in your own database.

-You can create a new database connection and manage existing ones in the Dashboard:
+You can create a new database connection and manage existing ones at Auth0 Dashboard > Authentication > Database:

 Typical database connection scenarios include: